munificent/craftinginterpreters/book/a-map-of-the-territory.md

 <aside name="veg">

-Peanuts (which are not even true nuts) and cereals like wheat are actually fruit, but I got this drawing wrong.
+Peanuts (which are not even nuts) and cereals like wheat are actually fruit, but I got this drawing wrong.
 What can I say, I'm a software engineer, not a botanist.
 I should probably erase the little peanut guy, but he's so cute that I can't bear to.

 Now *pine nuts*, on the other hand, are plant-based foods that are neither fruits nor vegetables.
 At least as far as I can tell.